Constitution & By-Laws of

 Section 9 – Board elections: New and current board members shall be elected or re-elected by a

 simple majority of the current board of directors.
-The current board will vote and pass
+A current board of director must abstain their vote

 the new board of directors at the December board of directors meeting.

 Section 10 – Election procedures: Nominations for board members shall be open to all members

 of the organization.
 All nominations are as a general board seat, unless otherwise

 specified to run as president of the organization, and all nominations must be

 submitted prior to December 1.
 The new board will decide the roles of vice president,

 treasurer, and secretary after the new board takes office.

 Section 11 – Vacancies: When a vacancy on the board exists mid-term, the president must